 Events, kids programs, workshops and tours

-- Feeling unwell in any way
+- is feeling unwell in any way

-- Has been in close contact with a confirmed case of COVID-19
+- has been in close contact with a confirmed case of COVID-19

 The AM reserves the right to deny entry to you and members of your party if: